 What is a suitable age for the climbing frame?

 The Pikler climbing frame is suitable for kids aged 7 months and above.
 And for young children starting to walk and have some balance capabilities.
 Be sure to supervise children when they are playing with this equipment – especially when they just start out.

 Our climbing frame will hold a child’s weight up to 50kgs.
 So older children (probably up to 6 years) can play too.
 Kids often enjoy playing together with Tinnitots play gym equipment.

 The climbing frame comes with instructions and an allen key for easy assembly.
 It is made from solid birch wood and has a smooth finish.
 The rungs are brightly coloured and have safety grips.
 You will have the frame up in no time.
 And your child will love it.

 Is the Pikler Climbing Frame worth buying?

-Yes it is well worth it.
+Yes, it is well worth it.
 Your child will get a lot of use from the frame as he or she can use it up until they are 6 years old.
-And you can buy add ons such as the slide, rock climbing wall, and cargo net.
-If you have more than one child then this play equipment will be in use for even longer.
+And you can buy add-ons such as the slide, rock climbing wall, and cargo net.
+If you have more than one child, then this play equipment will be in use even longer.

-Because they are so well built, the Tinnitots Pikler climbing frame will really last.
+Because they are so well built, the Tinnitots Pikler climbing frame will last for generations.
 Once your children have outgrown it, it will likely still be going strong.
 So, you can pass it on to another family member or friend for their children to enjoy.

 Perhaps one of the biggest reasons for buying a Pikler climbing frame is to encourage your child to take risks and build their self-confidence.
-This ‘risky play’ lets children explore their own boundaries especially in relation to fear of doing things by themselves, and just having a go.
+This ‘risky play’ lets children explore their own boundaries, especially in fear of doing things by alone and just having a go.
 This will help them as they grow up, start school and challenge themselves with even greater fun adventures.